ds4se/chapters/pgbovine/PreppingData.md

 This chapter presents some practical tips for writing reliable and effective data parsers.
-These tips can be implemented in any general-purpose programming language (e.g., Perl, Python, R).
+These tips can be implemented in any programming language (e.g., Perl, Python, R).

 ### Use assertions like there's no tomorrow